 In April 1998, the American Institute of Certified Public Accountants issued Statement of Position 98-1, "Accounting for the Costs of Computer Software Developed or Obtained for Internal Use."
 SOP 98-1 provides guidance for determining whether computer software is internal-use software and on accounting for the proceeds of computer software originally developed or obtained for internal use and then subsequently sold to the public.
 It also provides guidance on capitalization of the costs incurred for computer software developed or obtained for internal use.
-The Company adopted SOP 98-1 in the first quarter of 1999, the effect of which did not have a material effect on the financial statements.
+The Company adopted SOP 98-1 in 1999 and capitalized \$0 as of December 31, 1999 and \$2,063 as of June 30, 2000.